RAD and the IEP for School

 - Homework is the child’s responsibility.
 It is not the parent’s job!
 If the parents get involved there is usually a war at home for hours with much sobbing and stress from the child.
 This seriously impacts the child’s relationship with the parents and teaches them to hate learning.
 I recommend that parents have a desk with proper lighting and set a timer for “desk time” 6 days a week according to the time recommended by the teacher.
 When the timer goes off the child is instructed to return items to the school bag and move to another activity such as dinner, bath etc. The parents should not be looking over papers, signing anything about homework or taking any of the student’s responsibility from the child in any way.
 If the child asks for help with homework the student should ask their teacher for clarification, not the parents.
 The parents should direct them to do so.
 Parents should convey the importance of education by modeling it.
 Reading at home, using math to cook or create etc. are vital to show a child the value of investing their time in learning.

 - Correction should be appropriate for the disorder the child has.
-Behavior Modification is not effective with children with RAD because the development of the “cause and effect” part of the brain is interfered with by early trauma.
+Behavior Modification (including any reward system) is not effective with children with RAD because the development of the “cause and effect” part of the brain is interfered with by early trauma.
 This part of the brain is essential for behavior mod techniques (such as rewards ie. smiley face charts, stickers, red-yellow-green light etc.) to work.
 Brain Based Behavior Interventions (3BI) are very effective with trauma effected children and has been used in classrooms and entire schools around the world successfully.